somepersononthenet/SRB2-2.2-Beta6/README.md

-this is only the build itself, to play you need assets 2.1 assets (works, but alot of stuff is broken)
+this is only the build itself, to play you need assets <br>
+2.1 assets (works, but alot of stuff is broken) <br>
-2.2 assets (works very well with some warnings of missing objects) beta 6 remake assets (wip): [insert link]
+2.2 assets (works very well with some warnings of missing objects) <br>
+beta 6 remake assets (wip): [insert link]